 How to Attract Attention and Raise the Alarm

-If you have no power or charger try unlocking its reserve power by pressing keys *3370# which will restart the device showing a 50% increase in battery.
+- If you have a flat phone battery and no charger, try unlocking its reserve power by pressing keys *3370# which will restart the device showing a 50% increase in battery.
 (Note: This isn't a feature on all models of mobile phone).

-Set up a perimeter of distress signs around your vehicle to mark a larger area that rescuers can see more easily and use anything that reflects for even greater visibility.
-Remember bright, reflective clothing also gives you a better chance of being seen.
+- Set up a perimeter of distress signs around your vehicle to mark a larger area that rescuers can see more easily and use anything that reflects for even greater visibility.

-Use your headlights and horn to signal you are in distress.
-Six blasts on the horn, wait five seconds and repeat and six spaced flashes are the universal signals to use.
+- Use your headlights and horn to signal you are in distress.
+Six blasts on the horn, wait five seconds and repeat.
+Alternatively six spaced flashes are the universal signal to use.
 If possible, position the car so that the headlights are pointing slightly up a hill - it makes you more visible from above.

 Download the complete guide